Enhydrictis

 Enhydrictis is a genus of extinct mustelid, belonging to the subfamily Galictinae.
 The type species, and best known, is Enhydrictis galictoides from the Pleistocene of Sardinia and Corsica.
+Some authors attribute species from mainland Eurasia to the genus, but this is disputed, with others considering the genus endemic to Sardinia-Corsica.

 Taxonomy

 The exact number of species of Enhydrictis has been a matter of debate.
-One species, Pannonictis pilgrimi has been classified as a belonging to Enhydictis (as Enydrictis ardea), although this is unlikely.
+One species of Pannonictis, Pannonictis pilgrimi, has been classified as a belonging to Enhydrictis (as Enhydrictis ardea), although this is unlikely.
 A 2019 study also suggests that the genus Oriensictis of Asia should be considered a synonym of Enhydrictis as well.
 In 2016, a new species from Algeria was described.
 Known as Enhydrictis hoffstetteri, it is the first member of the genus known from Africa.
 Other scholars have considered the attribution of this species to Enhydrictis doubtful, and that the species should be placed in Pannonictis instead.
-In 2018 a new species, Enhydrictis praegalictoides was described from Middle Pleistocene aged sites on Sardinia, which is likely ancestral to E. galictoides.
+In 2018 a new species, Enhydrictis praegalictoides, was described from Middle Pleistocene aged sites on Sardinia; it is likely ancestral to E. galictoides.
+The Corsica-Sardinian species of Enhydrictis are thought to have evolved from a Pannonictis-like ancestor.

-Enhydrictis and its relatives are classified as belonging to the subfamily Galictinae. and to the tribe Galctini.
+Enhydrictis and its relatives are classified as belonging to the subfamily Galictinae and the tribe Galictini.
 While Galictini was widespread in Eurasia during the Pliocene and Early Pleistocene, the only extant members of the tribe, the grisons (Galictis) and the Patagonian weasel (Lyncodon), are endemic to Central and South America.